odipar/manikin/_posts/2021-03-14-my-first-post.md

 That is why I prefer Scala, a programming language that elegantly marries both FP and Object Orientation.

 #### Place Oriented Programming
-However, there is one thing I dislike, and that's *shared* mutable state (and boilerplate).
+However, there is one thing I dislike, and that's *shared* mutable state (and boilerplate!).
 Most OO programs mutate state *in place* and that always gives me a lot of headaches.

 I'm not the only one who has a problem with mutable state: